home click highlighted hovered text for more info, see help

 Aguascalientes state [capital = Aguascalientes]

-Former hacienda in Pabellon de Hidalgo
+Former hacienda of San Blas in Pabellon de Hidalgo at Plaza 24 de Enero No. 19

 An ensemble of sites along the southern part of the Camino Real de Tierra Adentro, including examples of buildings, architectural and technological ensembles, illustrate a significant stage in human history - the Spanish colonial exploitation of silver and the transformation of associated rural and urban landscapes.